 The scanning success rate of tags from each treatment group is expressed in a percentage value and based on the number of scans required for a successful read.
-The performance of the tag is assessed against the minimum performance standards shown below:
+The performance of the tag is assessed against the minimum performance standards shown in Table 8.